02-2017 Asbestos found in imported friction wear plates in rail carriages

 - Arrange for an independent test of plant components or building products before they are initially shipped to Australia.
 NATA accredited laboratories in Australia and international equivalent laboratories are listed on the NATA website (see below).

 - Multiple shipments of the same product will require additional random testing (NATA accredited or equivalent laboratory) to check that subsequent batches of the goods are asbestos free.

-The Asbestos and Eradication Agency has information for importers of building materials to avoid importing asbestos containing materials;
+The Asbestos and Silica Safety and Eradication Agency has guidance for importers and exporters;

 The Department of Immigration and Border Protection has information about prohibited asbestos imports;